corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 The `Flow` interface is used to implement a flow.
 When you use this interface, it defines the `call` method where the business logic goes.
 Flows access the Corda 5 API through injectable services using the `@CordaInject` tag.
 See the [services documentation](XXX) for a list of all services available in the Corda 5 Developer Preview.

 Using the `Flow` interface allows you to add the services you need, and leave out those that you don't.
-This makes your CorDapp much more lightweight, and will lead to reduced development time in future production-ready versions of Corda 5.
+This makes your CorDapp much more lightweight, and will reduce development time in future production-ready versions of Corda 5.

 This tutorial walks you through writing the three flows you need in your sample CorDapp: